j0n3lson/codenext-python2-whisper/README.md

     # `Users.put()` route.
     curl http://localhost:5000/users/johnny -X PUT

+## Running Test

+Change into the directory and run, to run all test:

+    python -m unittest

 ## API

 The service has the following APIs implemented:

 ## Open to all

 - `/users/register/{username}`: Registers the given `{username}`.
 This should be the first thing a client calls.
 When called, this API registers a user and returns a unique API key.
-The API key is associated with the user's ID.  - `/play/listen/{api_key}`: `API KEY REQUIRED`.
+The API key is associated with the user's ID.

+- `/play/listen/{api_key}`: `API KEY REQUIRED`.
 Let's a user check for a message.
-Clients should continuously check to after they have registered.  - `mesage:
+  Clients should continuously check to after they have registered.

-"The message"` If one is found.  - `message: ""`, an empty message if no messages are found.  - `message: "GAME OVER"` if the game has ended.  - `/play/whisper/{message}`: `API KEY REQUIRED`.
+  - `mesage: "The message"` If one is found.

+  - `message: ""`, an empty message if no messages are found.

+  - `message: "GAME OVER"` if the game has ended.

+- `/play/whisper/{message}`: `API KEY REQUIRED`.
 Checks whether its the user's turn and sets the games current message to the given `{message}`.

 ## Admin only

-- `/admin/snoop`: List all messages sent by all users at the given time.  - `/admin/endgame`: Ends the game for all players.
+- `/admin/snoop`: (TODO) List all messages sent by all users at the given time.
+- `/admin/endgame`: (TODO) Ends the game for all players.